circleupx/circleupx.github.io/content/post/2020/json-api-exception-handling-middleware/index.md

 }
 ```

 The code above is the default middleware class generate by Visual Studio, pretty simple, nothing complex, on another blog post I will come back to this middleware to add more complex error handling, for now it returns an HTTP 500 status code for all errors with a JSON:API Error document as the response.

 Our first modification to the code will be to wrap the code in the Invoke method around a try/catch.
 Then to create a HandleException method to put all logic that deals with error handling.
 I need to build the Errors Document and I also need to transform .NET Core Exception objects into a JSON:API Errors Object.
 Additionally, I want to include inner exceptions on the Errors document.
 Ben Brandt, has an [exception extension class](https://gist.github.com/benbrandt22/8676438) that I use a lot, though I slightly modified it for my use case, still it is useful because we can extract each child exception and log them while they are being added to the Errors document.

 ![Exception Extension](/post/2020/json-api-exception-handling-middleware/exception-extension.PNG)

 Back in the exception handling middleware class, I'll use the exception extension class to get all exceptions and to transformer them into a JSON:API Error Objects.
-The code ends up looking like this,
+The code ends up looking like the following code.

 ```c#
 public class ExceptionHandlingMiddleware